Akbar Khamiso Khan: Early life

-Khan was born on August 10, 1976 in Hyderabad, Hyderabad District, Sindh, Pakistan.
-His father was renowned alghoza player Khamiso Khan.
+Khan was born on February 02 1976 in Hyderabad to renowned alghoza player Khamiso Khan.

 Career

 Khan has performed both domestically and internationally.
 One of his most notable performances was at the Golden Jubilee Celebrations of OIC in Saudi Arabia.
 He plays tunes from all the provinces of Pakistan.

 Awards

-Khan won the Pride of Performance prize in 2010.
+Khan won the Tamgha-e-Imtiaz Award by the Government of Pakistan in 2010.